 At work, we have a client library implemented in C# for our database system.
 The library provides all the usual capabilities, such as create database connections, running queries, etc. When the library was started, the selected communication channel was an RPC implementation.
 As the project evolved, it was decided to also support HTTP communications using flatbuffers for serialization.
 As a result of this evolution, the current codebase is littered with code checking which protocol type is being used and then executing the appropriate actions.

-Last week, I had to address a functional gap in the Filter class for the HTTP implementation.
-As part of the implementation I figured it out I could introduce an opportunistic refactoring and try to leave the Filter class implementation better than before.
+class for the HTTP implementation.
+As part of the implementation I figured it out I could introduce an opportunistic refactoring and try to leave the Filter

 The Problem

-Let’s put some context into our concrete situation.
-The Filter class facilitates manipulation of the Filter table in the database.
+class facilitates manipulation of the Filter table in the database.
 It provides common functionality such as checking for existence, filter creation, etc; as well as, more specific functionality such as adding permission to users over the filter and publishing filters to the system.

-Below, it is shown the Filter class implementation before I applied the opportunistic refactoring.
+class implementation before I applied the opportunistic refactoring.

 using System;